oguzkaganozt/actuation_porting/documentation/user_guide/avh.rst

   $ cd ~/actuation_porting/demo
   $ docker-compose -f autoware.docker-compose.yaml up

-This will start the Autoware without actuation pipeline, which will then connect to the Zephyr Safety Island Actuation Module running on the AVH instance through DDS over the VPN.
+This will start the **Autoware without actuation pipeline**, which will then connect to the **ARM Safety Island Actuation Module** running on the AVH instance through DDS over the VPN.